llvm/torch-mlir/docs/abstract_interp_lib.md

 The pipeline works as follows:

 1. Calculations are reified.
-The `torch-reify-shape/dtype-calculations` reifies (i.e., materializes into the IR) the functions for each op with a function in the calculation library.
-To do this, it wraps those ops in a `torch.shape/dtype.calculate` op, which has two regions: 1) a body with the op itself, and 2) the shape or dtype calculation, which calculates the shapes or dtypes of the tensors yielded by the body.
+The `torch-reify-shape-calculations` and `torch-reify-dtype-calculations` passes reify (i.e., materializes into the IR) the functions for each op with a function in the calculation library.
+To do this, the passes wrap those ops in a `torch.shape.calculate` or `torch.dtype.calculate` op, respectively, which has two regions: 1) a body with the op itself, and 2) the shape or dtype calculation, which calculates the shapes or dtypes of the tensors yielded by the body.

 2. Simplifying the functions and propagating the shapes and dtypes.
 After the functions are reified, we then attempt to "optimize hard enough" until the